 Problem #8: “Moisture detected” error

 Some users are seeing the “moisture detected” error when trying to charge their phones.
-The phone doesn’t charge because of this problem.
-Users are seeing this on the Galaxy Note 10 and Note 10 Plus, but one of those problems that are common across Samsung flagships.
+The phone doesn’t charge because of this issue.
+It’s one of the more common Samsung Galaxy Note 10 problems, but you’ll see it on other Samsung devices as well.

-- If the phone did actually get wait, you’ll have to wait a while before you’ll be able to charge it.
+- If the phone did actually get wet, you’d have to wait a while before you can charge it.

-- If you’re seeing this error for no reason, make sure that the port is clean.
+- If you see this error for no reason, make sure that the port is clean.
 Use dry, compressed air to remove any debris or pocket lint.
-You can use a pin to clean the port too, but be careful and make sure that you don’t scratch anything.
+You can use a pin to clean the port, but be careful and make sure that you don’t scratch anything.

 - Try charging the phone when it is powered off.
-Turn off the phone, plug it in, and turn the phone back on after a few seconds while it is connected to the charger.
+Turn off the phone, plug it in, and turn it back on after a few seconds while connected to the charger.

 - If it’s a software issue, go to Settings > Apps and tap on the menu icon.
 Open System Apps and scroll down to USB Settings.
 Tap on Storage and then select Clear Data & Cache.